Mount Dennis is just below anchored by the Supercoffee store at Eglinton and Black Creek..

 The buffet of new transit is so impressive that Mount Dennis will go from a neighbourhood with limited and poor transit to a neighbourhood that will have some of the best connections to the rest of the city.
 It will be home to the second largest mobility hub outside of Union Station.

 What will this mean?
-Well, it means this neighbourhood is one to watch very closely since it is poised to go from down-on-its-luck to an advanced emerging neighbourhood very quickly once this transit hub is completed around 2021, maybe even sooner.
+Well, it means this neighbourhood is one to watch very closely since it is poised to go from down-on-its-luck to an advanced emerging neighbourhood with the completion of the transit hub in 2022.

 Many buyers are not familiar with Mount Dennis.
 They are more familiar with more advanced emerging neighbourhoods to the south like the Junction, chock a block with vegan bakeries, yoga studios, amazing Mexican food, and designer clothes and furniture.
 That is not in Mount Dennis, but I think it’s on the horizon.

 The housing stock does vary from historic homes to little bunglows to older condos.
-There are not a great deal of newer condos here yet, beside some plans for condo townhomes, but they will likely be coming once the mobility hub is done.
+There are not a great deal of newer condos here yet, but there are some very big and dynamic condo proposal that are proposed, largely around Eglinton West and Weston – not far from the mobility hub.
 There is green space, ravines, and for those drivers, easy access to the 401.
 Practical things like banks and supermarkets are not far away.

 So, if you’re looking to get in early on an emerging neighbourhood, this is it.